 Communities everywhere are demanding that infrastructure be built to protect the environment, boost economies, and protect human health.
 We can deliver on that challenge if we focus on building the right projects the right way.

-As The Heritage Group continues to expand capabilities and investments in the sustainability space, the Asphalt Material’s team is also focused on sustainability in a number of different areas, this article is focuses on CCPR or Cold Central Plant Recycling.
+As The Heritage Group continues to expand capabilities and investments in the sustainability space, the Asphalt Material’s team is also focused on sustainability in a number of different areas, this article is focused on CCPR or Cold Central Plant Recycling.

 CCPR is the process in which the asphalt recycling takes place at a central location using a stationary cold mix plant and an existing stockpile of RAP or reclaimed asphalt pavement.